cirosantilli/jekyll-cheat/index.md

 You *must* use the triple slash metadata header for markdown to be interpreted on the index file.

-The default markdown engine is Redcarpet as of 1.4.3.
+The default markdown engine was Maruku, but the project was discontinued.
+Kramdown is recommended as replacement for Maruku.

 #Pages